mike14747/default-react-app/README.md

 -   This repo contains my default React JS app starting point.
 -   It's a functioning bare bones React app using the MVC model.
--   In React, there are 4 components (3 functional and 1 that's a class) in App.js with some simple routing and navigation.
+-   In React, there are several components (some in client/src/App.js, some in client/src/components and some in client/src/pages) with some simple routing and navigation.
 -   There is a test database included with a single table and a single row of data in that table... just for testing.
 -   It includes just the bare bones npm dependencies (dotenv, express, if-env and mysql2).
 -   Several devDependencies are installed... mostly for linting.